Parliamentary.ai

 Government Spending

-The bill states that any expenditure incurred by the Secretary of State in implementing the act, and any increase in sums payable under other acts as a result of this act, will be funded from Parliament.
+The bill mandates that any expenditure incurred by the Secretary of State in implementing the Act, and any increase in spending under other Acts resulting from this Act, will be funded from Parliament's budget.
+No specific figures are provided.

 Groups Affected